 A stain remover pen is just the thing you need when an inopportune coffee spill happens.
 And if you’re a bit of klutz like me, that usually a weekly occurrence.
 One of these has saved my white shirts and pants more times than I can count!

 A Tide to Go pen is more of an unexpected college necessity, but I’m attached at the hip with mine.
 I like to keep one in my backpack and in my purse because it’s small, portable, and I know my track record.

 To me, it’s well worth having one within arms reach when something stains my favorite piece of clothing.

 Another one of my backpack essentials for college is a planner.
 It’s a major help for keeping your sanity while going to school.

 You may have not needed one in high school – but trust me here.
 It’s going to make staying on top of your class schedule, assignment due dates, social outings, and everything else A LOT simpler.

 I always like to simplify my life in any way possible and a planner helps me achieve just that.

-Coffee is almost a universal staple among college kids and coffee breath is a real thing.
+Coffee is an almost universal staple among college kids and coffee breath is a real thing.

 You may not have time to brush your teeth in between classes but you do have time to pop a mint in your mouth.
 Breath mints are an unexpected thing to bring to college that will get steady use.

 You never know when an opportunity to talk to your crush will pop up!
 Having a tin of breath mints stashed in your backpack will be quite useful.

 10. Water Bottle

 It’s important to stay hydrated!

 Especially, if you’re going to be doing a lot of walking around campus.
 A reusable water bottle is a college necessity that’ll get everyday use and it can last for years.